drawveloper/vex/README.md

 - `vex-deploy` — deploys Deno scripts to a global edge network.
 This is the low-level building block in order to have side-effects, like running some code reacting to a platform event or an HTTP route in the public domain.
-- `vex-challenge` — allows definition and extension of resources, policies, and all other access, authentication and authorization methods for a service (Analog to AWS IAM).
+- `vex-auth` — allows definition and extension of resources, policies, and all other access, authentication and authorization methods for a service (Analog to AWS IAM).
 - `vex-experiment` — allows definition of Experiments, which may then be used across other configuration files to dynamically alter the behavior of running services by using the web Experiment admin.